Back to Love (DJ Pauly D song)

 "Back to Love" is a single released by Italian-American television personality and disc jockey DJ Pauly D, featuring vocals from British singer Jay Sean.
 It was released as a Digital download in the United Kingdom on January 15, 2013.
 The song has peaked to number 113 on the UK Singles Chart and number 22 on the UK Dance Chart.

 Live performances

 In January 2013, DJ Pauly D and Jay Sean performed the song live on The Ellen DeGeneres Show.
-On June 16, 2013, DJ Pauly D performed the song live on Miss USA 2013 competition.
+On June 16, 2013, DJ Pauly D performed the song live on Miss USA 2013 competition during the Final Look.

 Music video

 The music video for Back To Love was released on March 19, 2013.
 The video features both Jay Sean and Pauly D throughout.

 Lyric video

-A lyric music video to accompany the release of "Back to Love" was first released onto YouTube on January 15, 2013 at a total length of three minutes and fifty-four seconds.
+A lyric music video to accompany the release of "Back to Love" was first released onto YouTube on January 15, 2013, at a total length of three minutes and fifty-four seconds.